redis/redis-doc/docs/about/trademark.md

 6. **GENERAL USE INFORMATION.**
     * a.
 Attribution.
 Any permitted use of the Mark or Logo, as indicated above, should comply with the following provisions:
         * i.
 You should add the R mark (®) and an asterisk (`*`) to the first mention of the word "Redis" as part of or in connection with a product name;
         * ii.
-Whenever "Redis®`*`" is shown - add the following legend (with an asterisk) in a noticeable and readable format: "`*` Redis is a trademark of Redis Ltd. Any rights therein are reserved to Redis Ltd.  Any use by `<`company XYZ`>` is for referential purposes only and does not indicate any sponsorship, endorsement or affiliation between Redis and `<`company XYZ`>`"; and
+Whenever "Redis®`*`" is shown - add the following legend (with an asterisk) in a noticeable and readable format: "`*` Redis is a registered trademark of Redis Ltd. Any rights therein are reserved to Redis Ltd.  Any use by `<`company XYZ`>` is for referential purposes only and does not indicate any sponsorship, endorsement or affiliation between Redis and `<`company XYZ`>`"; and
         * iii.
 Sections i. and ii. above apply to any appearance of the word "Redis" in: (a) any web page, gated or un-gated; (b) any marketing collateral, white paper, or other promotional material, whether printed or electronic; and (c) any advertisement, in any format.
     * b.
 Capitalization.
 Always distinguish the Mark from surrounding text with at least initial capital letters or in all capital letters, (e.g., as Redis or REDIS).
     * c.
 Adjective.
 Always use the Mark as an adjective modifying a noun, such as “the Redis software.”